smackchat/mixable/README.md

 * Test

-<h1> Why Mixable? </h1>
+<h1> Why mixable? </h1>

-Mixables is an open source initiative multiple inheritance library.
-Which solves the multiple inheritance problem using mixins to move functions.
+mixable is a open source multiple inheritance library it solves the multiple inheritance problem, and provides many useful features when using a Mixible Class

-This is an OpenSource initiative because we could not find a more performant and easy to use library than ours, and for the ability to grow and share it with the community.

 <h1>Getting Started</h1>